 Toys that Follow Their Interests

-Some teens with autism have intense passions for certain hobbies and interests.
+Some teens with autism have intense passion for certain hobbies and interests.
 Let those interests guide you.
 For example, if a teen loves trains, a model train set may be the perfect toy for them.
 If they love looking at the stars, a telescope could help them expand their knowledge.

 Being a teen is hard, even for teens who aren’t on the spectrum.
 There are social pressures to deal with and teens with autism are often keenly aware of the fact that they’re different than their peers.
 This can lead to some anxiety and stress in their day.
 Instead of gifting autism toys, consider finding a gift that can bring them comfort at home.
 Weighted blankets and weighted stuffed animals are great options and can act as a calming

 Loud background noises are distracting for everyone, but for teens with autism, they can increase anxiety and can lead to meltdowns.
 Noise-canceling headphones may not be a toy, but they can help teens on the spectrum enjoy their other autism toys while also making it easier for them to focus on tasks or enjoy being out of the house without having to cope with overly loud noises.
 These headphones come in both wired and wireless options, so think about how your teen might respond to both options before choosing a set for them.

 Autism toys are the perfect way to show your teen that you understand them and want them to be the happy and confident person you know they can be.
 If you’re still not sure what to get your teen, don’t be afraid to ask them or speak with your therapist at your next family autism therapy appointment.